Ft-Seshin/Twitter_Clone_Mini_Project/README.md

-# Twitter Clone React App
+# Twitter Clone FRONTEND

-A modern Twitter clone built with React, featuring a complete social media experience with authentication, messaging, and real-time interactions.
+A modern Twitter clone built , featuring a complete social media experience with authentication, messaging and interaction

 ## Features